Morris County License Hearing Guide

 How to Prepare

-• Understand What You Can Challenge: At the ALR hearing, you can challenge various aspects of the case against you, including:
+• Understand What You Can Challenge: You can challenge various aspects of the DPS case, including:

 Possible Outcomes

-• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive under certain circumstances (see below).
+• Restricted/Hardship License Granted: In some cases, the ALJ may grant a restricted or hardship license, allowing you to drive under certain conditions (e.g., to and from work, school, or medical appointments).
+This is less common in ALR hearings, but it's worth exploring with your attorney.

 Hardship/Restricted License in Texas

-• Costs and Application Process: The application process involves filing a petition with the court and obtaining a court order authorizing the DPS to issue the occupational license.
-There are court costs and DPS fees associated with obtaining the license.
+• Costs and Application Process: The application process involves filing a petition with the court and providing supporting documentation.
+There are court fees associated with the application.

-• IID Requirement: The judge may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining an occupational license.
-This device requires you to blow into it before starting the car to ensure you are not under the influence of alcohol.
+• IID Requirement: The court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of the occupational license.

 Getting Your License Back